mikeenting/RC-lap-timer/README.md

 9. Power up the Arduino and you're good to go!

 ## Printer Settings
-I printed with an Ender 3 V2, using 1.75mm PLA and the following settings:
+I printed with a Creality Ender 3 V2, using 1.75mm PLA and the following settings:
 - Floor:
     - Print regular side down
     - Profile: 0.2